 CSR, iESR and ESR guidance

-The Clinical Supervisors Report (CSR) is a short, structured report completed by your Clinical Supervisor in each post.
-It is essential this is done towards the end of your non-primary care posts and also in primary care posts if any of the following apply:
+The Clinical Supervisor’s Report (CSR) is a short, structured report completed by your Clinical Supervisor in each post.

-• The evidence in the Portfolio does not give a full enough picture of your progress in training and information in a CSR would provide this missing information.
+- The evidence in your Portfolio does not give a full enough picture of your progress and information from a CSR could provide this missing information or

-• Either you or your supervisor feels it is appropriate.
+- Either you or your Supervisor feel it is appropriate.

 The CSR is an opportunity for you to receive feedback about your performance and the conversation with the CS that accompanies it can be particularly useful.
-The CSR is also a valuable source of evidence for each Capability in the Educational Supervisor Review and for ARCP panels.
+The CSR is also a valuable source of evidence for each Capability in the Educational Supervisor's Report and for ARCP panels.

 The latest version of the CSR was rewritten to: